allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 ### Waypoint

 >
-> If you reach this point, you may stop and continue this exercise tomorrow during our first practical session.
+> If you reach this point, stop here and we'll continue this exercise tomorrow during our first practical session.
 >

 ### Finishing your work